 Step 3 – Preparation

 Select hardscapes that will complement the size of the Nano tank.
-Prepare your hardscape by cleaning and drying them so that they do not cause any damage the aquarium habitants.
+Prepare your hardscape by cleaning and drying them so that they do not cause any damage to the aquarium habitats.

 Step 4 – Substrate

 It is important to choose the right substrate, once you select the substrate fill the nano tank base with the substrate

 Step 5 – Hardscapes